Berthold I, Count of Tyrol

 Berthold I (died 7 March 1180) was Count of Tyrol from about 1165 until his death.

+Biography

 He was a younger son of Count Albert II and his wife, Adelaide of Diessen-Andechs.
 The Tyrolean counts were able to strengthen their autonomy from Bavaria after the Welf duke Henry the Proud was deposed by King Conrad III of Germany in 1139.
 About 1165, Berthold succeeded his elder brother Albert III as sole Count of Tyrol.